ericoporto/ags-manual-wiki/EventTypes.md

 AFTER the screen has faded in, so it allows you to display a message describing the scene.

-Player enters room (before fadein)
+Player enters room (before fade-in)

 occurs just after the room is loaded into memory.
 This event occurs every time the player enters the screen, and it happens BEFORE the